NemesisRE/kiosk-mode/README.md

 * `?hide_edit_dashboard` to hide the "Edit dashboard" button inside the top right menu
 * `?hide_refresh` to hide the "Refresh" button inside the top right menu in lovelace yaml mode
 * `?hide_unused_entities` to hide the "Unused entities" button inside the top right menu in lovelace yaml mode
-* `?hide_reload_resources` to the "Reload resources" button inside the top right menu in lovelace yaml mode
+* `?hide_reload_resources` to hide the "Reload resources" button inside the top right menu in lovelace yaml mode
+* `?auto_hide_overflow` to hide automatically the top right menu if all its items have been hidden
 * `?block_mouse` to block completely the mouse

 ## Query String Caching